 DOT-approved shipping containers are transport vessels that meet the DOT’s current standards for safely shipping hazardous and other materials.
 DOT shipping containers must be designed to securely transport high-risk materials, such as fluids and gases, to ensure that they arrive safely.

-DOT hazardous materials are any material that the DOT has defined as having the potential for threats like fire, explosions or other health and safety risks.
+The DOT defines hazardous materials as having the potential to cause threats like fire, explosions, or other health and safety risks.
 The DOT organizes its hazardous material classification by type of product and determines how that type of material can be shipped.

 There are nine DOT classes of hazardous materials, and every hazardous material being shipped is assigned to one of these nine classes.
 Each of the nine classes may also be subdivided into divisions based on their specific chemical properties, such as whether they are flammable or toxic.